Suffrage & Innovation 2020 Conference

 The Suffrage Team

 This conference would not have been possible without an interdisciplinary team effort of faculty, staff, and students from across the university.
+In addition to the Steering Committee Members below, assistance from Meghan Holland (Graduate Student of History, Marquette University) and Elizabeth Wawrzyniak (Digital Humanities Specialist, MU Raynor Memorial Libraries) must be recognized.
 It is with gratitude that we acknowledge each one of them.

 “Now all we need is to continue to speak the truth fearlessly, and we shall add to our number those who will turn the scale to the side of equal and full justice in all things.”